How Much Does it Cost to Build a Website?

 5. Maintenance cost

 A website is not static.
 You must continue to change and update your website as your business grows.
 Website maintenance is invaluable as it keeps your site current and functional for your visitors.
-WordPress and Joomla! sites run on themes and plugins that require updating.

 Most important is to ensure there are no bugs which can cause problems, You must also make sure that your content is up-to-date.
 Prices and stats quickly become outdated, and staff bios need changing as people come and go.
 As your content evolves, you might also need to add extra features to your website to deliver a richer user experience, and to ensure that the content fits on your site.